 Acclimatize Properly

 Acclimatization is key to completing the trek to Manaslu Circuit successfully and avoiding the risk of altitude sickness.
-Altitude sickness is a significant problem as trekkers move above 2,500m, and the Manaslu Circuit trek takes trekkers up to an elevation of 5,106m, where the risk of altitude-related issues is high.
+The issue is a significant problem as trekkers move above 2,500 m, and the Manaslu Circuit trek takes trekkers up to an elevation of 5,106 m, where the risk of altitude-related issues is high.
 Thus, proper acclimatization is the only way to minimize the risk.
-To be properly acclimatized, ascent gradually, spend time at higher elevations, and stay hydrated throughout the trek.
+To be acclimatized appropriately, ascend gradually, spend time at higher elevations, and stay hydrated throughout the trek.

 Cardiovascular exercises